nrwl/nx/docs/blog/2024-07-29-explain-with-ai.md

 ![Explain with AI explaining how to resolve the CI error](/blog/images/2024-07-29/explain-with-ai-2.avif)

 No more switching back and forth between a dozen tabs with different solutions.
 No more providing the right context for your masterfully written chat prompt. **Get your suggested fix and get back to work.**

+Also make sure [to check out our docs](/ci/features/explain-with-ai) for more information.

 ## How can I start using this today?